chrisjmendoza/HuffmanDecoding/README.md

-The former does the following:
+The first 2 do the following:

-Reads the filename and creates a File Object which will be used in a FileInputStream.
+public HuffmanEncode (String fileName) reads the filename and creates a File Object which will be used in a FileInputStream.
-This enables your program from encoding characters to bytes.
+public void encodeByteStream() enables your program from encoding characters to bytes.
 You will notice that a newline when you read “foxtext.txt” as  FileInputStream is coded in 2 bytes (carriage return and newline).
 As a result the Huffman Tree will look different from the one that you create when you treat this file as a text file.
-The latter does the following:
+The public void writeToFile(String fileName) does the following:

 Reads the FileInputStream and counts the occurrence of every byte.
 Fills the Priority Queue with the nodes that you create out of the bytes and occurrences.